 In this scenario, the router has received a message, and the router determines that the message will be received by a REST Consumer.
 If the message type is persistent, the router stores the message and retains it until delivery is confirmed.

-The message is delivered to the REST Consumer by way of a POST request to a fixed URL contained in the message.
+The message is delivered to the REST Consumer by way of a POST request to a fixed URL (configured in the REST Consumer) that is contained in the message.
 Upon receiving the message, the REST Consumer acknowledges the message with a POST response of

 200 OK to the router.